ferrous-systems/embedded-trainings-2020/down-the-stack-book/src/the_hal.md

 ## Correctness by design

 * HALs want to make it hard to do the wrong thing
-* Is a UART driver any use, if you haven't configured at least one TX pin and one RX pin?
+* Is a UART driver of any use, if you haven't configured at least one TX pin and one RX pin?
 * Should the UART driver check you've done that?

 ---